SPINLab/gi-minor-python-course-2019/README.md

 We encourage you to use the issue tracker as it

+- the act of verbalizing your problem often times leads you to a solution
 - is a nice collaborative learning mechanism: seeing other people's questions is a sure way to learn something new and unexpected
+- saves you a lot of time in case someone else has posted your question already
 - saves us a lot of time since we don't have to answer each question separately (through mail)
-- saves you a lot of time in case someone else has posted your question already
-- the act of verbalizing your problem often times leads you to a solution

- Not conviced?
+ Not convinced?
 Feel free to send us an email.

 ## the team